 Weight: 194 pounds

 His best finish at the CrossFit Open was 97th place in 2016.
 During that same year, he placed 5th in Australia.
-He made the podium of the 2017 CrossFit Games but would eventually be stripped of his title.
+He made the podium of the 2017 CrossFit Games but would eventually be stripped of his title because of banned substances.

 Like many of the other best CrossFit athletes in the world, he has a popular Instagram account filled with tips and inspiration.
 To date, he has almost 70,000 followers and more than 500 posts.
 You can find it right here: